Review of the Top 30 Burgers in Chicago List

 Their chocolate cake was pretty good.

 Erwin's was your standard restaurant.
 The fries were big potato wedges, I'd much rather just have normal fries.
 One of the waiters refilled my kiddie cocktail glass with iced tea.
 The burger was kind of spicy, generally we agree that the burgers without spice are the best.
-It starts off okay, but after awhile the garlic taste builds up and overwhelms you.
+It starts off okay, like an llc in wyoming but after awhile the garlic taste builds up and overwhelms you.

 On your way out, grab as many Dum Dums as humanly possible.

 Flub A Dub not going to type the rest should probably stick to making hot dogs.
 The meat was burnt at basically medium well or medium.
 The pretzel bun was burnt as well.
 I couldn't finish the mozzarella sticks, I just gave them to my friends.
 If you happen to like avocado, you'll be glad to know you can get that along with bacon on this burger.
 The fries were pretty good, they didn't mess around and try anything fancy.